SiliconLabs/wisun-br-gui/README.md

 ## Overview

 Wi-SUN SoC Border Agent is a Linux-based service for managing and monitoring a Silicon Labs Wi-SUN SoC Border Router.
 It exposes a TCP server for remote configuration and status queries, and integrates with D-Bus for IPC and system integration.
 This service is specifically designed for EFR32 Border Router SoC implementations and requires a SiWx917 Wi-Fi module along with a properly configured IPv6 network infrastructure.
+*Wi-SUN SoC Border Router Agent* SiSDK sample application provides the SoC example that operates with this service.

 The agent service communicates with the [Wi-SUN Border Router GUI](https://github.com/SiliconLabs/wisun-br-gui) application over D-Bus, providing a comprehensive graphical interface for network management, topology visualization, and real-time monitoring.